“If I’m so fabulous, then why am I single?”

 Then starts the useless self-examination.
 Am I too demanding?
 Am I a loner?
 Is there something wrong with me?
 This is society’s way of making us feel there’s something wrong with us.
 There is nothing “wrong.”

-Even in my sixties, after an abusive marriage, apparently I am supposed to want to find a companion.
+Even at 70, after an abusive marriage, apparently I am supposed to want to find a companion.
 Why is there this constant pressure to couple?
 There are questions to be asked, issues to be considered.

 First of all, society is obsessed with coupledom.
 Obsessed!
 Remember Noah’s Ark?
 We singletons don’t stand a chance, with Noah’s command of “animals two by two” coming down to us through the millennia as the only way to get on the boat.